mmmuscus/Shadow-Functions-Engine/README.md

 ```
 While this variable is true the game loop keeps being called every x miliseconds.

 The next category of variables are ones that are hardcoded, but can be freely altered to anyone's desire.
-Again I will provide some examples but every variable will be explained indetail in the next segment of the documentation:
+Again I will provide some examples but every variable will be explained in detail in the next segment of the documentation:
 ```cpp
 player.row = 31;
 player.col = 45;